dgdevel/llmkit/README.md

 ```
 llmkit agent -c <agent_config.yml> -o <convo.jsonl> -p <prompt|prompt_file>
 llmkit proxy -c <proxy_config.yml> [-l <host:port>]
+llmkit response -f <conversation.jsonl>
 ```

 If `-l` is omitted from `proxy`, it runs as a stdio MCP server (reads JSON-RPC from stdin, writes to stdout).
 With `-l host:port` it serves HTTP.

+The `response` command reads the given JSONL file, finds the last `"type":"assistant"` entry, and prints its `content` field to stdout.
+Returns empty output if no assistant entry exists.

 ### Prompt resolution (`agent`)